 apply command to apply any configs.

 kubectl.
-These commands are extremely powerful, and are critical for team members of all skill levels.
+These commands are extremely powerful and critical for team members of all skill levels.